phanrahan/magmathon/README.md

 Build the program.
 ```
 $ make
-magma -b icestick blink.py
+magma -b IceStick -d "" blink.py
-import mantle lattice ice40
+import lattice ice40
-import mantle lattice mantle40
+import lattice mantle40
 compiling FullAdder
-compiling Add22Cout
+compiling Add22_COUT
 compiling Register22
-compiling Counter22
+compiling Counter22_COUT
 compiling main
 yosys -q -p 'synth_ice40 -top main -blif blink.blif' blink.v
 arachne-pnr -q -d 1k -o blink.txt -p blink.pcf blink.blif
 icepack blink.txt blink.bin
-rm blink.v
 ```
 Running the build script invokes the `magma` cli tool.
-We pass the `-b icestick` argument to indicate to `magma` that we are compiling for the Lattice icestick.
+We pass the `-b IceStick` argument to indicate to `magma` that we are compiling for the Lattice IceStick.
 `yosys`, the verilog synthesis tool, creates a file called `blink.blif`.
 `arachne-pnr`, the place and router, takes as input `blink.blif` and produces an ascii bit stream file `blink.txt`.
 The `icepack` program converts the ascii bit stream file to a binary bit stream file `blink.bin`.

-Now plug in your icestick, and upload the the bitstream file.
+Now plug in your IceStick, and upload the the bitstream file.
 ```
 $ make upload
 iceprog blink.bin
 ```
-The LED on the icestick should blink approximately 3 times per second.
+The LED on the IceStick should blink approximately 3 times per second.

 Congratulations, everything is installed correctly and working!